-Policy HSG 4.2 Optional Nonresidential Intensity Bonuses and Workforce Housing

-The Seminole County Land Development Code shall be amended to implement Policy FLU 5.15 Mixed-Use Developments of the Future Land Use Element of the Seminole County Comprehensive Plan, which will permit a commercial intensity bonus (typically measured in units of Floor Area Ratio, or FAR) in the Mixed Development future land use designation in exchange for providing workforce housing units as part of a mixed-use development.
+Policy HSG 4.2 Optional Nonresidential Intensity Bonuses and Workforce Housing of the Seminole County Comprehensive Plan, which will permit a commercial intensity bonus (typically measured in units of Floor Area Ratio, or FAR) in the Mixed Development Future Land Use designation in exchange for providing workforce housing units as part of a mixed-use development.
 This intensity bonus is intended to provide an incentive to developers for providing workforce housing in locations where it is deemed both desirable and advantageous to Seminole County, and to enable the County to ensure a range of obtainable housing opportunities and choices in support of the Central Florida Regional Growth Vision.